Contemporary Europe and Japan

-Deep groove pressing by Decca, who owned the Vogue label.
-Common in UK.
-Green-tint rather than yellow.
-The clone-makers who plague the Contemporary catalogue always copy the US yellow label and cover.
+The label is lemon yellow rather than the US canary yellow.
+(The clone-makers who plague the Contemporary catalogue always copy the US yellow label and cover).

 2. UK Contemporary Vogue Stereo (1963)

 Deep groove Decca pressing on black and silver label.
-Matrix code indicates stereo ZMGT instead of VMGT, “1″ = 1st pressing, “W” is Decca Engineer Harry Fisher.
+Matrix code indicates stereo ZMGT instead of VMGT, “1” = 1st pressing, “W” is Decca Engineer Harry Fisher, L= George Bettyes.
+In each case, stereo was mastered by other engineers, not the regular “B”.

 A = Guy Fletcher B = Ron Mason C = Trevor Fletcher D = Jack Law E = Stan Goodall F = Cyril Windebank G = Ted Burkett K = Tony Hawkins L = George Bettyes W = Harry Fisher